Dylan McGowan

+McGowan was born in Adelaide, Australia, where he played youth football for Para Hills Knights before moving to Hearts in his parents' homeland, where he made his debut after loan spells for East Fife and Gold Coast United.
+McGowan returned to Australia to play in the A-League for Adelaide United, where he remained for three seasons, winning the FFA Cup and A-League Championship.
+He had short stints in Portugal, South Korea and Denmark's top tiers before returning to Australia for Western Sydney Wanderers for two seasons.
+He returned to Scotland in 2021 with Kilmarnock, winning the Scottish Championship and spending time on loan at Hamilton Academical.

+McGowan made one appearance for the Australian national team in 2017, in addition to numerous appearances for Australian youth teams.
+His brother, Ryan, also represented Hearts and the Australian national side.

 Early life

 McGowan was born in Adelaide into a Scottish family from Glasgow.
 He is the brother of fellow footballer Ryan McGowan.

 Club career

 Hearts

 McGowan signed for Hearts in 2008 from Para Hills Knights.

 Following his loan spells McGowan returned to Hearts.
 McGowan made his debut for the club coming on as substitute for Mehdi Taouil in the 84th minutes, in a 3–0 win over Dundee United on 22 September 2012.
 In a 0–0 draw against Hibernian on 4 January 2013, McGowan drew praise from Manager John McGlynn for a good display, including stopping striker Leigh Griffiths.
 McGowan started at right back when Hearts lost 3–2 to St Mirren in the Scottish League Cup Final.
 McGowan signed a new one-year contract, having started negotiations in January.

 McGowan made the switch from the number 74 shirt for number 5 following the departure of Darren Barr.
 He made a good start when he provided a cross to Callum Paterson to make it 1–0 against Hibernian, which Hearts won on 11 August 2013.
 McGowan was an ever present in the team making thirty-seven appearances at the end of the 2013–14 season, With the club in administration McGowan along with other experienced players were released by the club upon expiry of his contract.